The 500 Year Archive site is a searchable online research tool created by the FHYA research project.

 • Extent and Medium - (physical description) this will search notes about the size and format of the material in each collection

 • Identifier - this will search the unique identifier associated with a collection.
-Great for finding specific collections if you know the identifier (example JL-C-23) is known to the user.
+This is helpful when searching for finding specific collections if the identifier (example JL-C-23) is known to the user.

 • Digital object text - computer files that can be uploaded into and displayed by AtoM; they can include scanned images, digital photographs, sound and moving image files, and other scanned or born-digital items.